How do You Buy a Home?

 Most mortgages offer 15-year and 30-year loan terms, but some offer 10-year and 20-year.
 There are pros and cons to each of these options.
 It is best to work with your mortgage professional to find out what is best for your situation.

 Luckily, EDGEhomes’ preferred lender, First Colony Mortgage, is here to help you sort through all of the different loan types to help you find what works best.
 First Colony Mortgage has been working with EDGEhomes for a long time and can ensure that the loan process is a smooth one.
-Not to mention that by working with First Colony Mortgage, EDGEhome buyers also receive an incentive to put towards upgrades in their home.
+Not to mention that by working with First Colony Mortgage, EDGEhome buyers also receive an incentive to put towards closing costs on their home.

 Shopping for Your Dream Home

 Once you have figured out what your budget is, it is time to start shopping for a home that fits into your life.
 To start, you will want to find an agent to help you in the home shopping process.
 The EDGEhomes real estate agents understand your needs and are determined to help you find your dream home.

 There are many areas to look for when shopping for your new home based on your priorities.
 Some of these may include location, floorplans, number of bedrooms, or yard size.
 One area that is important to most home buyers is location.
 It can be almost as important as the house itself.
 If you don’t like the location you are living in, you most likely won’t enjoy living in the house.
 Do some research on the locations you are looking at to make sure they would be a good fit.
 Your real estate agent will be able to help you sort through priorities and find the best possible house for you.